smarras79/Jexpresso/test/CIdescription.md

+# Add a new test to CI:
+Follow these simple steps:

+       1. In problems/equations/PROBLEM_NAME/YOUR_TEST_DIR_NAME/user_inputs.jl
+           - Set :output_forma => "hdf5",
+           - Set: loverwrite_output = true,

+       2. Run your test as usual

+       3. cp output/PROBLEM_NAME/YOUR_TEST_DIR_NAME/output/*.h5 test/CI-ref/ROBLEM_NAME/YOUR_TEST_DIR_NAME/

+       4. cp -rf problems/equations/PROBLEM_NAME/YOUR_TEST_DIR_NAME test/CI-runs/PROBLEM_NAME/

+       5. edit test/CI-runs/PROBLEM_NAME//YOUR_TEST_DIR_NAME/user_inputs.jl
+           -set :output_dir => "./CI-runs",

+       6. Open test/runtests.jl and add the following line if necessary:
+           @time @testset "PROBLEM_NAME" begin include("CI-runs/PROBLEM_NAME/runtests.jl") end
+           Replace PROBLEM_NAME with the one that contains YOUR_TEST_DIR_NAME.
+           Notice that you do not need to add this new line if YOUR_TEST_DIR_NAME is contained in any of the lines that are already there.

+        7. cp test/CI-runs/CompEuler/thetaTracers/Tests.jl test/CI-runs/PROBLEM_NAME/YOUR_TEST_DIR_NAME/

+        8. edit test/CI-runs/CompEuler/thetaTracers/Tests.jl and replace
+           @testset "JEXPRESSO Examples" begin run_example("CompEuler", "thetaTracers") end with
+           @testset "JEXPRESSO Examples" begin run_example("PROBLEM_NAME", "YOUR_TEST_DIR_NAME") end

+# General notes:
     The `runtest.jl` file is part of a Julia package's continuous integration (CI) testing framework.
     It uses Julia's built-in `Test` module to define and execute test sets for "Jexpresso".
     Here’s a breakdown of how it is structured and how it contributes to the CI process: